-- The basic safety principles of the Safe F lying Limpopo strategy be adhered to in consultation with the owners of the airport (Eastgate (Pty) Ltd): - The Department of Home Affairs and SARS be lobbied to provide customs and immigration facilities that will enable unscheduled regional linkages for private and charter flights; - Eastgate and the South African Air Force be lobbied to charge competitive landing fees for private pilots; - SA Express be lobbied to review the airfares they charge for flights from Johannesburg to Hoedspruit in consultation with the local tourism product owners / operators. - Consultations be initiated with the identified airlines to determine what their requirements are to consider these routes; - Feasibility studies be conducted for potential new scheduled and unscheduled routes: - A partnership be established with the Tzaneen airfield for general aviation support services;
+- The basic safety principles of the Safe F lying Limpopo strategy be adhered to in consultation with the owners of the airport (Eastgate (Pty) Ltd); - An investigation be launched into the international status of airports in Limpopo with a view to developing Hoedspruit as an international airport; - Eastgate and the South African Air Force be lobbied to charge competitive landing fees for private pilots; - SA Express be lobbied to review the airfares they charge for flights from Johannesburg to Hoedspruit in consultation with the local tourism product owners / operators. - Consultations be initiated with the identified airlines to determine what their requirements are to consider these routes; - Feasibility studies be conducted for potential new scheduled and unscheduled routes; - A partnership be established with the Tzaneen airfield for general aviation support services;

-Eastgate Airport (Hoedspruit) (cont.)
+Hoedspruit (Eastgate Airport) (cont.)